BDC Hamburger Icon

 • Don’t openly support causes, partnerships, other businesses or followers unless you’re willing to defend your position — and stake your company’s reputation if things go south.

-• Always, always, always check your grammar.
+• Always, always, always check your spelling and grammar.

 • Obtain written permission when using media that wasn’t created by your business.

 • Before adding a custom hashtag to campaigns, research the hashtag to ensure you’re the first to use it.
-For existing hashtags, ensure the concept is relevant to your brand and makes sense with your post.
+For existing hashtags, verify the concept is relevant to your brand and makes sense with your post.

 Did you find this content helpful?